 2.4.
 Biological Material

-Fecal samples were collected from domesticated grasscutters (Thryonomys swinderianus) that were clinically healthy and showed no signs of digestive.
+Fecal samples were collected from domesticated grasscutters (Thryonomys swinderianus) that were clinically healthy and showed no signs of digestive disorders.

 2.5.
 Data Collection and Sampling of Biological Specimens

 The implementation of the survey required the design of an observational guide and a structured questionnaire designed to collect information on farming practices and biosecurity measures related to bio-preservation applied at the study sites.
 This guide was based on the biosecurity principles described by Saegerman et al. [7], while also incorporating socio-demographic data and information on antibiotic use.